 Digital Photography Tips, Tutorials and Resources

-In the last few years, however, the market has changed.
+However, in the last few years, the market has changed.
 There are a number of exciting new editing tools, which offer many of the same functions as Lightroom, along with exciting new features.
-These include Capture One, ON1 Photo Raw, and Skylum Luminar.
-Along with paid options, we have a list of 5 free alternatives to Lightroom.
-If you’re thinking about leaving Lightroom for a different editing software, consider these points, and make sure to check out the rest of this guide for tips on how to switch programs:

 - One time payment, instead of a subscription